RaikOtto/artdeco/README.md

 This repository hosts the Alikeness based on Regression on Transcriptomic DECOnvolution (ART DÈCO) R Package.
-An R package that determines the differentiation stage of pancreatic neuroendocrinal neoplasia (PANnen) based on bulk RNA-seq or on mRNA array exepriments of cancer-tissue.
+An R package that determines the differentiation stage of pancreatic neuroendocrinal neoplasia (PANnen) based on bulk RNA-seq or on mRNA array experiments of cancer-tissue.

 ## Installation
 Start an R session e.g. using RStudio